imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Verify that you are out of malware & virus.
 * Test your audio card / webcam.
 * Defragment your hard disk.
-* Verify that your hard disk (where your browser is installed) got -at least- 10 GB of free space.
+* Verify that your hard disk (where your browser is installed) have -at least- 10 GB of free space.
-* Between orators, clear your browser's cache.
+* Between orators, **clear** your browser's cache.
-* Avoid open a "New Private Window" (Firefox) / "New Incognito windows" (Chrome) to access the streaming event.
+* Avoid open a `"New Private Window"` (Firefox) / `"New Incognito windows"` (Chrome) to access the streaming event.
 You will be kicked up.
 * Avoid log in or use a VPN connection along the streaming event.
 You will be kicked up.
 * Avoid log in through a proxy server (or any mask tool that obfuscate your IP).
 You will be kicked up.
-* During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music [besides the ISKM 2017], avoid pending updates (ie..
-App Store updates, Microsoft Updates, antivirus definitions, et alia).
+* During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music [besides the ISKM 2017 event], avoid pending updates (ie..
+App Store updates, Microsoft Updates, antivirus definitions, _et alia_).
 * Disable (temporary) screen sharing during the streaming event.
 * Disable (temporary) any disk drive encryption schema:
      - FileVault (MacOSX)